 In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an Investigator may not be necessary, and the Personnel Sub-Committee may decide to commence disciplinary proceedings at the next stage.

 The Personnel Sub-Committee will first notify the employee in writing of the alleged misconduct and ask them to attend a meeting with the Investigator.
-The employee will be given at least 5 working days’ notice of the meeting with the Investigator so that they has reasonable time to prepare for it.
+The employee will be given at least 5 working days’ notice of the meeting with the Investigator so that they have reasonable time to prepare for it.
 The letter will explain the investigatory process and that the meeting is part of that process.
 The employee should be provided with a copy of this Policy.
-The Council will also inform the employee that when they meets with the Investigator, they will have the opportunity to comment on the allegations of misconduct.
+The Council will also inform the employee that when they meet with the Investigator, they will have the opportunity to comment on the allegations of misconduct.

 Employees may be accompanied or represented by a workplace colleague, a friend, a trade union representative, or a trade union official at any investigatory meeting.